uberj/automata2d/README.md

 * How nice it is to have an IDE write code for you
 * How nice it is to use a strongly typed language
 * How functional concepts don't translate very well to Java (maybe Java 8 lambdas would help here)
+* How to use some handy OOP design patterns (like Constructor/Builder)